 The following recommendations are based on your results.
-Consider each and select the ones you think would work best for you.
+Consider each and select the ones you think would work

-- Spend time in a natural environment.
-Pay attention to the animals, plants and other objects around you, noting the differences and similarities.
-Imagine how each living thing fits into its environment, and how the rocks and landscape were formed - Practice grouping objects both natural and non-living ones according to their features.
+Practice grouping objects - both natural and non-living ones - according to their features.
 This is called categorization.
 Use multiple senses when categorizing objects.
-For example, you might identify birds by the sounds of their song, perfumes by their smell and fabrics by their texture - Cet involved in an environmental cause.
+For example, you might identify birds by the sounds of their song, perfumes by their smell and fabrics by their texture

+Get involved in an environmental cause.
 You may initially decide to join an organization because you know people who are already involved or because there is a need for your skills.
 Whatever the reason, the important thing is that you gradually learn about and appreciate the cause itself

-Naturalist and Intrapersonal Intelligences
+Naturalist and Logical Intelligences